-If a picture tells a thousand words, you can only imagine the effect that good (or shockingly bad) staircase paint ideas have on the eyes.
+Imagine the effect that good (or shockingly bad) staircase paint ideas have on the eyes, if a picture tells a thousand words...

 Gnarly paint from an over-painted staircase, flaky textures and oxidized pure white and magnolia shades are all absolute no-nos when it comes to staircase ideas, so if you're starting off with any of those as your foundation - you're in the right place.